Get Guaranteed returns up to 7.4%*

 • Risk-Averse Investors: FDs are ideal if you dislike market risks.
 Your principal amount stays safe regardless of market swings.

-• Retirement Planners: People looking for safe retirement savings products could benefit from FDs' safety.
-You get a steady, guaranteed income stream and invest for the long term to earn higher rates.
+• Retirement Planners: People looking for safe retirement savings products could benefit from the safety of FDs.
+You get a steady and guaranteed income stream and invest for the long term to get higher rates.

 • Short-Term Financial Planners: If you’re saving for a wedding, a vacation, or a major purchase, FDs provide a certain amount on a fixed date.